 Aboriginal Vision Health Initiative

-The Vision Institute of Canada has undertaken a project to improve the level of eye health and vision care services being delivered to Aboriginal communities across Canada.
-The purpose of this Aboriginal Vision Health Initiative is:
+The Vision Institute of Canada undertook a project in 2008 to improve the level of eye health and vision care services being delivered to Indigenous communities across Canada.
+The purpose of this Aboriginal Vision Health Initiative was:

 1) to raise the awareness of Canadian optometrists (who provide over 80% of the comprehensive eye examinations in Canada) about the vision health issues facing Aboriginal people;

 2) to raise the awareness of Aboriginal leaders and health-care workers about the potential epidemic of preventable vision loss due to diabetic retinopathy that is facing the Aboriginal community due to the high rates of diabetes and the lack of vision care services available to them;

 3) to raise the awareness of government and Aboriginal policy-makers about the need for an action plan to address the vision and eye health issues facing Aboriginal children and adults; and

 4) to develop and implement out-reach programs to those Aboriginal communities in need of vision care services.

 Indigenous people are the largest growing segment of Canada's population, increasing at a rate six times faster than non-Indigenous people.
 They people account for nearly four percent of the total population of Canada and is second only to New Zealand in percentage of native to non-native people.
 In Canada, almost half the native population is below 25 years of age, compared to 40 years for the non-native population.
 The incidence of diabetes, with its ocular complications, is also five times higher among native groups.